• Report an IT Security Incident

 Internal University Documents

 Acceptance of signatures on documents supporting internal processes between Mason offices and employees is determined by the responsible office.
-Departments may consider Adobe stamp signatures and documents that are signed, scanned, and transmitted via a gmu.edu email address and email confirmation from a gmu.edu email address.
+DocuSign digital signatures are preferred though departments may consider Adobe Acrobat stamp signatures and documents that are signed, scanned, and transmitted via a gmu.edu email address and email confirmation from a gmu.edu email address.
 At least one of the parties should retain the accompanying email thread for future reference and additional evidence of approval.

 Electronically routing forms for approval in workflow applications is an acceptable method if the signing parties are individually authenticated using Mason accounts, and the actions are logged within the system.
 Examples include travel expense approvals, Banner workflow, Dynamic Forms, and similar applications in which a copy of the document and approval steps remain within the system.